Special Allied Airborne Reconnaissance Force

 As a result of its mandate, SHAEF created, in March 1945, The Special Allied Airborne Reconnaissance Force, or SAARF.

 Headquarters

 A golf course and its facilities at Wentworth, which formerly served as the Headquarters of the 21st Army Group, was allocated as SAARF's Headquarters and training camp.
 The Office of Strategic Services (OSS) (USA) and the Special Operations Executive (SOE) (UK) provided training and support personnel and, along with the First Allied Airborne Army, operational personnel.
 SAARF remained, however, under the control of the SHAEF.

 Personnel

 Command

-Brigadier John Sebastian Nichols, a British Army officer, was selected to command, and Colonel Julian E. Raymond, an American, was appointed Deputy Commander.
+Brigadier John Sebastian Nichols, a British Army officer and veteran of the First World War, was selected to command, and Colonel Julian E. Raymond, an American, was appointed Deputy Commander.

-Operational Staff
+Operational staff

-The operational side was made up of an international group of people: 120 French, 96 British, 96 American, 30 Belgian, and 18 Polish personnel, totaling 360 people.
+The operational side was made up of an international group of people: 120 French, 96 British, 96 American, 30 Belgian, 30 Dutch, 10 from Luxembourgh and 18 Polish personnel, totaling 400 people.
 Many of the British and French personnel were drawn from special operations units, while the Polish people came from the Polish Independent Grenadier Company.
+Some British personnel also came from 1st Airborne Division and 6th Airborne Division.